-The Centers for Disease Control and Prevention recommend that HIV-infected mothers not breastfeed their infants to avoid risking postnatal transmission of HIV.
-It is not known whether atazanavir is present in human milk.
-Because of both the potential for HIV transmission and the potential for serious adverse reactions in nursing infants, mothers should be instructed not to breastfeed if they are taking REYATAZ.
+The Centers for Disease Control and Prevention recommend that HIV-1 infected mothers not breastfeed their infants to avoid risking postnatal transmission of HIV-1.
+Atazanavir has been detected in human milk.
+No data are available regarding atazanavir effects on milk production.
+Atazanavir was present in the milk of lactating rats and was associated with neonatal growth retardation that reversed after weaning.
+Because of both the potential for HIV-1 transmission and the potential for serious adverse reactions in breastfed infants, advise women not to breastfeed.